Grown-ups are usually there to help and encourage kids, right? They take care of

 girls, and penis and bottom for boys.
 If an adult or another kid touches a kid's private

-parts or tells a kid to touch his or hers, it is sexual abuse.
-When this happens,
+parts or tells a kid to touch theirs, it is sexual abuse.
+When this happens, the person

 To explain sexual abuse, people talk about good touches and bad touches.
 We all